2025 Portland Thorns FC season

 The 2025 Portland Thorns FC season is the team's thirteenth season as a professional women's soccer team.
 Thorns FC play in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.

 Team

 Staff

 As announced during the 2024 season, General Manager Karina LeBlanc left her position at the end of 2024.
-On Jan.
-7, 2025, Jeff Agoos was announced as the new President of Soccer Operations and General Manager.
+On January 7, 2025, the Thorns announced the hiring of Jeff Agoos as the new President of Soccer Operations and General Manager.